AI agents now decide.Make sure they pick you.

 B2B is moving fastest.
 Forrester is forecasting that 1 in 5 B2B sellers will need to respond to AI-powered buyer agents by the end of 2026.
 Procurement teams are already running shortlists through agent workflows.

-But here's the part the “apps are dead” crowd misses: app stores aren't going anywhere.
+But here's the part the “app stores are dead” crowd misses: app stores are iterating.
 Apple shipped its biggest App Store Connect analytics update ever in March 2026 - 100+ new metrics, peer benchmarks, AI-driven traffic as a measurable referral source.
 Google updated their algorithm in the same window.
 AppTweak shipped a dedicated AI Visibility product in April 2026.

 These platforms are investing, not retreating.
 The shift is additive, not destructive.